bcapps/Game/Dark Days/Pods/AZDropdownMenu/README.md

 - `menuSeparatorStyle` The separator of the menu.
 Default is single line.
 - `menuSeparatorColor` The color of the separator.
 Default is light gray.
 - `itemImagePosition` The position of image in the menu.
 Can be positioned before or after the text.
 Default is `.Prefix`.
+- `shouldDismissMenuOnDrag` If set to true, menu would be dismissed on drag.
+Default value is `false`.

 ## Version
+- 1.1.0
+   - Added `shouldDismissMenuOnDrag` option, menu would be dismissed on drag if this option is enabled
+   - Modified the sample project with an example using `UITableView`.
+   - Added gesture handler for the menu.
+   - Extract config struct to a separate file
+   - Update readme.
 - 1.0.0
    - Added `itemImagePosition` option, now can configure the icon position.
    - Changed icon sets and its corresponding location in the sample project.